 CRISP: Critical Incident Strategy and Prevention (Intercultural Dimensions of Care)

-With increasingly diverse student bodies, there is a need to integrate intercultural dimensions of care into critical incident policy.
+With the challenge of increasingly diverse student bodies and staff, education providers are exploring ways to integrate intercultural dimensions of care in their practice.
 Our practical, evidence-based training is designed to enhance the diversity-responsiveness of critical incident practice, particularly in relation to diverse student cohorts that include cross-border learners (international students, new settlers, refugee-background learners, etc).

 The challenge

-It is widely accepted that more focused work needs to be done to incorporate intercultural dimensions of care into critical incident policy and practice, particularly for cross-border students.
+With increasingly diverse student bodies and staff, more focused work is needed to incorporate intercultural dimensions of care into critical incident policy and practice.

 What is CRISP?

-This practical, evidence-based training is designed to enhance the diversity-responsiveness of serious and critical incident practice, particularly in relation to cross-border learners (international students, new settlers, refugee-background learners, etc).
+This practical, evidence-based training is designed to enhance the diversity-responsiveness of serious and critical incident practice, particularly for diverse student bodies that include cross-border learners (international students, new settlers, refugee-background learners, etc).

 Impact